cesaredef/cecast/README.md

 ## General info
+cecast is a maximum likelihood estimate of human contamination and split time in low-coverage archaic samples.
 The likelihood is calculated using coalescent simulations that generates the expectations for the number of ancestral and derived sites for all possibile class of sites, using _M-Y-A-V-C-D_ high-coverage genomes, where _M_ is modern human Mbuti, _Y_ is modern human Yoruba, _A_ is Altai Neandertal, _V_ is Vindija Neandertal, _C_ is Chagyrskaya Neandertal and _D_ is Denisova.
 The simulations also include modern human, European which experienced 2.5% gene flow from Neandertals around 70 kya.